S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 **Tips for everyone:**

--   Prioritize your questions in your mind, in case there isn’t time to ask or answer them all.
+-   Prioritize your questions in your mind, in case there isn't time to ask or answer them all.
 -   If you don't have a question, then when it comes to your turn, say "pass".
 -   Keep both questions and answers brief.
 Avoid preamble and aim to stay focused on each question in turn.
 -   Keep any conversation to a minimum and avoid getting into discussion.